Introduction

 This is the most important distinction to understand:

-- Targets all descendants at any nesting level
+>- Targets only direct children (immediate descendants)_- Targets all descendants at any nesting level

-<div class="[&>p]:text-red-500 [&_span]:text-blue-500">
+<div className="[&>p]:text-red-500 [&_span]:text-blue-500">

 <p>Direct child - will be red</p>